Howard Thurman: Career

 Thurman was selected as the first dean of Rankin Chapel at Howard University in the District of Columbia in 1932.
 He served there from 1932 to 1944.
 He also served on the faculty of the Howard University School of Divinity.

 Thurman traveled broadly, heading Christian missions and meeting with world figures.
 In 1935-36 he led a six-month delegation of African-Americans invited to India for meetings.
 At Bardoli they spoke with Mahatma Gandhi, who asked "persistent, pragmatic questions" about the Black American community and its struggles.
 Training for satyagraha was discussed, its difficulties in the extreme addressed.

-When Thurman asked Gandhi what message he should take back to the United States, Gandhi said he regretted not having made nonviolence more visible as a practice worldwide and remarked "It may be through the Negroes that the unadulterated message of nonviolence will be delivered to the world.".
+When Thurman asked Gandhi what message he should take back to the United States, Gandhi said he regretted not having made nonviolence more visible as a practice worldwide and remarked "It may be through the Negroes that the unadulterated message of nonviolence will be delivered to the world".

 In 1944, Thurman left his tenured position at Howard to help the Fellowship of Reconciliation establish the Church for the Fellowship of All Peoples also known as The Fellowship Church in San Francisco.
 He served as co-pastor with a white minister, Alfred Fisk.
 Many of their congregants were African Americans who had migrated to San Francisco from Oklahoma, Texas, and Arkansas for jobs in the defense industry.
 The church helped create a new community for many in San Francisco.

 Thurman was invited to Boston University in 1953, where he became the dean of Marsh Chapel (1953–1965).
 He was the first black dean of a chapel at a majority-white university or college in the United States.
 In addition, he served on the faculty of Boston University School of Theology.
 Thurman was also active and well known in the Boston community, where he influenced many leaders.
+Thurman was the minister delivering the sermon at Marsh Chapel on Good Friday April 20, 1962; the famous Good Friday double-blind psychedelic experiment by Walter Pahnke using psilocybin to assess whether a religious environment influenced a mystical experience.

-After leaving Boston University in 1965, Thurman continued his ministry as chairman of the board and director of the Howard Thurman Educational Trust in San Francisco until his death in 1981.
+After leaving Boston University in 1965, Thurman continued his ministry as chairman of the board and director of the Howard Thurman Educational Trust in San Francisco.
+He reportedly received a Doctor of Divinity degree from BU in 1967.

 Thurman was a prolific author, writing twenty books on theology, religion, and philosophy.
 The most famous of his works, Jesus and the Disinherited (1949), deeply influenced Martin Luther King Jr. and other leaders, both black and white, of the modern Civil Rights Movement.

-Thurman had been a classmate and friend of King's father at Morehouse College.
-King visited Thurman while he attended Boston University, and Thurman in turn mentored his former classmate's son and his friends.
+Thurman had been a classmate and friend of King's father at Morehouse.
+King visited Thurman while he attended BU, and Thurman in turn mentored his former classmate's son and his friends.
 He served as spiritual advisor to King, Sherwood Eddy, James Farmer, A. J. Muste, and Pauli Murray.

-At Boston University, Thurman also taught Reb Zalman Schachter-Shalomi, who cited Thurman as among the teachers who first compelled him to explore mystical trends beyond Judaism.
+At BU, Thurman also taught Reb Zalman Schachter-Shalomi, who cited Thurman as among the teachers who first compelled him to explore mystical trends beyond Judaism.